 In accordance with Condition 3A of Schedule 3 of DA29/95, this WMP has been prepared by Susan Shield of Umwelt (Australia) Pty Limited/Engeny, and reviewed by Peter Dundon of Dundon Consulting Pty Ltd. These specialists were endorsed by the Director, Resource Assessments of the Department of Planning and Environment (DPE) on 11 August 2017, and were the same specialists endorsed to prepare the Water Management Plan for LWB1-LWB3 in 2016.
 Both specialists also prepared/reviewed the relevant specialist studies for the LWB4-B7 Modification Environmental Assessment.
+Changes associated with Revision 3 were prepared by Glenn Mounser of Umwelt (Australia) Pty Limited.

-Consultation regarding the proposed management and monitoring measures presented in this WMP has been undertaken with the Office of Environment and Heritage (OEH) and Department of Primary Industries Water (DPI-Water) during the Department of Planning and Environment planning assessment process.
+Consultation regarding the proposed management and monitoring measures presented in this WMP has been undertaken with the Office of Environment and Heritage (OEH) and Department of Industry - Water (DoI-Water) during the DPE planning assessment process.